goxr3plus/XR3Player/README.md

 Some of it's current/future features are/will :

 1)Media Player

 2)Media File Organizer

 3) Online Radio Listening

 4) Audio and Video Analyzer

 5)Many more in every update

-Tested in Windows and Linux only .
-Current State Pre-Beta/Alpha .
+Tested in Windows and Linux only!

 It contains bugs and a lot of work need to be done but you can have fun with it :)

 ------------------------------------------------------------------------------------